operator-framework/operator-sdk/doc/user/olm-catalog/generating-a-csv.md

 # Generating a Cluster Service Version (CSV)

-A [CSV][doc-csv] manifest defines your operator in a way that allows the [Operator Lifecycle Manager][olm] (OLM) to deploy it on a Kubernetes cluster and the Operator Hub (https://operatorhub.io) to create an appealing, descriptive page for your operator.
-This document describes how to generate a CSV for your operator using [`operator-sdk olm-catalog gen-csv`][doc-gen-csv], and some of the nuances of how the SDK generates a CSV.
+This document describes how to manage the following lifecycle for your Operator using the SDK's [`operator-sdk olm-catalog gen-csv`][doc-gen-csv] command:

+- **Generate your first release** - encapsulate the metadata needed to install your Operator and configure the permissions it needs from the generated SDK files.
+- **Upgrade your Operator** - Carry over any customizations you have made and ensure a rolling update to the next version of your Operator.
+- **Refresh your CRDs** - If a new version has updated CRDs, refresh those definitions within the CSV automatically.

 ## Configuration